georgeouzou/vk_exp/README.md

 # vk_exp
-Experimenting with vulkan and rtx
+Experimenting with vulkan basics.
+After that we are going to experiment with Nvidia RTX features
+- mesh shaders
+- raytracing